shashwatk472/GeekBook/README.md

 <h3 >SCREENSHOTS</h3>

+<p>New Users has to first register to access the web app</p>
 <p align="left" width="100%">
     <img width="60%"  src="https://github.com/shashwatk472/Geekbook/blob/main/Screenshots/Sign-up.png">
 </p>

-<p>New Users has to first register to access the web app</p>
+<p>If the user already has an account, he or she can sign in directly.</p>
 <p align="left" width="100%">
     <img width="60%" src="https://github.com/shashwatk472/Geekbook/blob/main/Screenshots/Sign-in.png">
 </p>

-<p>If the user already has an account, he or she can sign in directly.</p>
+<p>This is the home page, which includes the latest posts, the navbar, the user avatar, and the share post feature.</p>
 <p align="left" width="100%">
     <img width="60%" src="https://github.com/shashwatk472/Geekbook/blob/main/Screenshots/Home.png">
 </p>

-<p>This is the home page, which includes the navbar, the user avatar, and the posts.</p>
+<p>The post includes a description and code, and the user must specify the language for syntax highlighting.</p>
 <p align="left" width="100%">
     <img width="60%" src="https://github.com/shashwatk472/Geekbook/blob/main/Screenshots/Post.png">
 </p>

-<p>The post includes a description and code, and the user must specify the language for syntax highlighting.</p>
+<p>The user profile includes basic information such as the user's name, occupation, and institution, as well as the user's photo.</p>
 <p align="left" width="100%">
     <img width="60%" src="https://github.com/shashwatk472/Geekbook/blob/main/Screenshots/User%20profile.png">
 </p>

-<p>The user profile includes basic information such as the user's name, occupation, and institution, as well as the user's photo.</p>
+<p>This is the chat component , where the user can converse with another user in real-time.
+The users with whom the user recently communicated are displayed on the left.</p>
 <p align="left" width="100%">
     <img width="60%" src="https://github.com/shashwatk472/Geekbook/blob/main/Screenshots/Chat.png">
 </p>

-<p>This is the chat component, where the user can converse with another user.
-The users with whom the user recently communicated are displayed on the left..</p>